rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 ## Bootstrapping `rustc` {#bootstrapping-rust}

-C compilers like [`gcc`][gcc-bootstrap] or [`clang`][clang-bootstrap] do not build their standard libraries from source, but instead links against the same specified standard library across all bootstrap stages.
+Building a C++ compiler toolchain like [`gcc`][gcc-bootstrap] or [`clang`][clang-bootstrap] doesn't usually involving building their stand libraries from source, but instead will link against a pre-built standard library across all bootstrap stages.
 Typically, this specified standard library is the system standard library.[^adapted]

 In the context of `rustc`, this is not the case, as the compiler and standard library are tightly coupled through *intrinsics* and *lang items*.
 Bootstrapping `rustc` involves building the standard library from source.
 Building a stage `N` `rustc` requires building or acquiring the stage `N - 1` `rustc`, as well as the stage `N - 1` standard library built by the stage `N - 1` `rustc`.